Skip to content

 %name %n Assign, auto-generate, or force-reuse an agent name

-%wait %w Wait for another agent to succeed, or for a duration
+%wait %w Wait for another agent or workflow to succeed

 %hide %h Hide the agent from the default Agents tab display